QuintansC/my-platform/README.md

 ## Installation

-Aqui estao os passos que você precisa para instalar as dependencias.
+- Aqui estao os passos que você precisa para instalar as dependencias.

-Here are the steps you need to follow to install the dependencies.
+- Here are the steps you need to follow to install the dependencaies.

-1. Download and extract the template from Next.js Templates.

-2. After that **cd** into the template directory then run this command to install all the dependencies
+1. After that **cd** into the template directory then run this command to install all the dependencies

 ```
 npm install